Infrastructure in Africa: Benin

 Benin's coastal RNIE1 from Cotonou to Nigeria have improved widened divided roadways of various quality.

 Ethiopia

 Ghana

 Part of Ghana's coastal highway is 4 laned, and it consists of a controlled access section called "George W. Bush Highway", as well as the Tema-Accra highway.
 Part of the Tema-Accra highway is concrete, but the lanes are unmarked.
 They drive on the right.

 Kenya

 The Thika Road is an eight-lane.
 They drive on the left.

 Namibia

 Highway B1 near Highway C28 is 4 lane controlled access.

 Nigeria

 Nigeria has numerous improved 4-laned roadways, including grade separations for railways.
 Near and inside cities have partial grade separations with feeder roads.
 Benin's coastal RNIE1 near the border between Benin and Nigeria is a 4 laned controlled access highway.
-As it crosses into Nigeria, it becomes the "Lagos-Bagadry Express Way".
+As it crosses into Nigeria, it becomes the "Lagos-Badagry Express Way".
 It continues until its terminus east of Apapa road.
 (Apapa Road is also 4 lane controlled access.)
 Other roads are: